OlgaMilczek/move-closer-recruitment/smart-home/README.md

-# Smart home app
+# Smart home app - mobile version.

 This project is made as a part of a recruitment task.
-It was created with ReactJS (bootstrapped with [Create React App](https://github.com/facebook/create-react-app))
+It was created with ReactJS with React Router (bootstrapped with [Create React App](https://github.com/facebook/create-react-app))
+Main state is created as Class Object and is managed by reducer.

 ## Functionalities

+- Adding room
+- Deleting room (with double confirmation)
+- Toggle room (devices which cannot be toggle (like e.g. fridge are still running) )
+- Adding device (from list)
+- Removing device (with double confirmation)
--
+- Toggle device
+- Set value for selected devices with range.

 ## Installing dependencies